 The majority of our undergraduate Bachelor of Arts (known as BA) degrees last three years.
 This is not always the case, for example if you are doing a language degree which involves a year abroad, your course may be four years.
 Exceptionally, a language degree may be five years long (for example, Classics and Modern Languages).

 Other undergraduate degrees may also last four years.
 These include some science degrees and may result in a Masters in your subject - for example, Computer Science (MCompSci), Engineering Science (MEng) and Physics (MPhys).

-Medicine is divided between a three year pre-clinical stage that includes studying towards a BA in Medical Science followed by a three year clinical stage which may or may not be at Oxford.
+Medicine is divided between a three year pre-clinical stage that includes studying towards a BA in Medical Science followed by a three year clinical stage.

 See our course pages for details.